huangk/RestAPI/README.md

-# Test the App
+# Test the REST API
 We could use "RestClient" ADD-ON of Firefox internet browser to do the tests.
 To install RestClient ADD-ON in FireFox internet Browse , please follow the instrunctions from https://addons.mozilla.org/en-us/firefox/addon/restclient/

-###Test end point: HTTP POST to authenticate a user based on a login/password passed in a JSON input payload and verify the user crendential info against the "user" and "ServiceAuth" collections(tables) of "userdb" MongoDB.
+###Test the end point: HTTP POST to authenticate a user based on a login/password passed in a JSON input payload and verify the user crendential info against the "user" and "ServiceAuth" collections(tables) of "userdb" MongoDB.
-"
 Steps:

 1. Input 'http://<IP address>:8080/restapi/v1/login' in "URL" input field